Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 3. Good Eats

 I'm as much a fan of the numerous challenge-style competitions as the next food junkie, but even I like to occasionally unwind with a relaxed format.
 For a more laid-back experience, Everyday Italian showcases nearly everybody's favorite food type in a comforting home environment.

 Giada is a warm and inviting host, making this a more artistic than a dynamic program, and her cooking skills stand the test of time, avoiding the criticism that some stars (like Rachael Ray) received for their questionable abilities.
 Whether it's your flavor or not, Giada's not the only infamous FN star...

 9. "Emeril Live"

 Host: Emeril Lagasse

-Premise: Live program showcasing cajun recipes alongside featured bands
+Premise: Live program that showcases Cajun recipes alongside featured bands.

 Bam!
 Emeril's catchphrase for seasoning one of his many Creole-style dishes, Emeril Live was notable for being, well, live.
 No do-overs to save him if he screwed up, but this only increases our appreciation for Emeril's cooking abilities and engaging personality.